Proof of the cosmic no-hair conjecture in the T^3-Gowdy symmetric Einstein-Vlasov setting: Higher order derivatives of the characteristic system

 for $0\leq j\leq N$.
 All the terms appearing in $dV^{1}/ds$ can be written $h\, \psi\circ V$.
 When differentiating an expression of this form, the terms that arise are (up to numerical factors) of the form $\dvt^{k}h \d_{\theta}^{l}\psi\circ V$.
 If both $k$ and $l$ are $\geq 1$, the resulting term is $O[s^{-2}(\ln t)^{m_{j}}]$.
 If all the derivatives hit $\psi$, we obtain (after summing over all the terms appearing in $dV^{1}/ds$)

 where $c_{i}^{j}=O(s^{-2})$ and we sum over $i$ but not $j$.
 If all the derivatives hit $h$, we obtain (after summing over all the terms appearing in $dV^{1}/ds$)

-where $c_{\theta}^{j}=O(s^{-3})$; note that, due to the above estimates, we control $N+1$ $\theta$-derivatives of the first factor in each of the last two terms appearing on the right hand side of (\ref{eq:dVods}).
+where $c_{\theta}^{j}=O(s^{-3})$ and we have used (\ref{eq:JthKthest}); note that, due to (\ref{eq:PQinds2Nplus1}) and Lemma~\ref{lemma:indhcon}, we control $N+1$ $\theta$-derivatives of the first factor in each of the last two terms appearing on the right hand side of (\ref{eq:dVods}).
 Adding up, we conclude that

 where $c_{i}^{j}=O(s^{-2})$ and $c_{\theta}^{j}=O(s^{-3})$ and we sum over $i$ but not $j$.

 The second term in the definition of $Z^{1}$ consists of a sum of terms of the form

 The relevant $h$'s are